srowhani/mmlind.github.io/_posts/2016-02-11-Deep_Neural_Network_for_MNIST_Handwriting_Recognition.md

 In my previous design, a network layer directly contained the network nodes that were all aligned flat in a 1-dimensional vector.
 A MNIST image, for example, has 28 x 28 pixels and the respective network layer thus consists of 784 nodes that are all aligned in a single row.

-In image recognition, though, the exact location of a pixel inside that image matters.
-Convolutional networks therefore build connections to neighboring nodes that are located within a defined region, the so called *filter* or *kernel* window.
+In image recognition, though, the exact location of a pixel inside the image matters.
+Convolutional networks therefore build connections to neighboring nodes that are located within a defined region, the so called *filter*.

 Example: A convolutional network node may want to create connections to a 3 x 3 area (the *filter*) of 9 neighboring nodes (pixels) located at the top left of the image.
 If all pixels of the image are numbered from 0..783 than this area can be easily defined as nodes [0,1,2,28,29,30,56,57,58].
 We essentially use a 1-dimensional vector to include some 2-dimensional information using simple algebra.